Community Wildfire Protection Plan (CWPP)

 The second responsibility is as important as the first; reducing the threat of a catastrophic wildland fire in the Wildland Urban Interface (WUI) through prevention efforts like public education and hazardous fuels mitigation.
 The Wildland Division is responsible for coordinating Firewise activities with communities, Ready Set Go Programs, updating the 2008 Community Wildfire Protection Plan (CWPP), coordinating fuel reduction projects in high priority areas, grant research, managing the wildland fuel crew, and a Santa Fe County WUI Hazard Homeowner Assessment Project.

-Santa Fe Ready, Set, Go Guide - Personal Wildfire Action Plan
+Santa Fe Ready, Set, Go Guide - Your Personal Wildfire Action Plan

-Dr. Jack Cohen, Fire Science Researcher with the USDA Forest Service, explains current research about how homes ignite during wildfires, and the actions that homeowners can take to help their home survive the impacts of flames and embers.
+In the NFPA video "Your Home Can Survive a Wildfire," Dr. Jack Cohen, a fire science researcher with the USDA Forest Service, shares how homes ignite during wildfires and what steps homeowners can take to protect their property from flames and embers.